BernardHanna/matrixstack/README.md

 - Sets up WP user, admin email and pass.
 - Installs Wordpress
 - Installs Wordpress development plugins
-- Installs plugins we typically use in Matrix eg: ACF, Yoast, AIOWPS, Wordfence etc
+- Installs plugins we typically use in Matrix such as Yoast
 - Automatic Github repo initialization
 - Capistrano 3 deployment templates bundled in bin/createproject.sh
 - Allows you to use Composer to manage WordPress installation